Nytelife26/transparency/views/abstract.md

 list of candidates and their stated goals and premises as a reminder so they can make an educated and fair decision on who they feel would do best for their country and for humanity.

+It is, however, largely unfair to put candidates on the spot for various complex scenarios.
+This is due to the fact that competent leaders must identify when the task at hand is out of their expertise and when they should consult their advisors and scientists of various disciplines to analyze the situation.

 # Part Three - Economics